pydicom/pynetdicom/docs/tutorials/create_scp.rst

 Customising the handler
 =======================

-Our Storage SCP is returning sucess statuses for all incoming requests even though we're not actually storing anything, so our next step is to actually write the dataset to file.
+Our Storage SCP is returning success statuses for all incoming requests even though we're not actually storing anything, so our next step is to modify the handler to write the dataset to file.
 Before we do that we need to know a bit about the DICOM File Format.

 The DICOM File Format
 ---------------------

-When a dataset is written to file it should be written in the :dcm:`DICOM File Format<part10/chapter_7.html>`, which consists of four main parts:
+To be conformant to the DICOM Standard, when a dataset is written to file it should be written in the :dcm:`DICOM File Format<part10/chapter_7.html>`, which consists of four main parts:

 1. A header containing an 128-byte preamble
 2. A 4-byte ``DICM`` prefix (``0x4449434D`` in hex)
-3. The *File Meta Information*, which is a small dataset containing meta information about the actual dataset
+3. The encoded *File Meta Information*, which is a small dataset containing meta information about the actual dataset
-4. The dataset itself
+4. The encoded dataset itself

 The File Meta Information should contain at least the following elements: